vaib-dev/Courses/4-software-engineering/4-project-planning.md

 ### Risk Control
 It is the process of managing risks to achieve desired outcomes.
 After all, the identified risks of a plan are determined; the project must be made to include the most harmful and the most likely risks.
 There are three main methods to plan for risk management:

 1. **Risk planning** : The main purpose of risk planning is to avoid the risk.
 It involves looking into the approach.
 It involves looking for different types of risks and their impact and then a plan is made, so that risks does not occur.
 If a particular risk cannot be avoided, a plan is made to reduce the impact of risk.
-Hence, risk management planning produces a plan for dealing with each significant risk.
+Hence, risk management planning is a tool to detect, analyze & deal with these risks to minimize the impact.

 2. **Risk Resolution**: It is an approach, applied to solve the risk.
 It is the execution of risk plans.
 Some risk resolution approaches are as follows
  - **Prototypes** - The problem of poorly understood requirements can be solved with this approach.
 - **Benchmarks** - Checkpoints are kept, so that there are no cost and schedule overruns.